 This is a strange first blog post title, well it isn’t actually my first.
-Up until 2 months ago, I had ALOT of lifestyle posts, events, reviews and topics I discussed/shared on my blog Dawndancers.com.
+Up until 2 months ago, I had website filled with lifestyle posts, events, reviews and topics I discussed/shared on my blog Dawndancers.com.

 Blogging has been a hobby of mine for a good four years!
-When telling my friends and family about an amazing product I had tried, a place I’d travelled to or a restaurant I’d eaten at just wasn’t enough, I also wanted to share this information with other like-minded individuals further afield with similar passions in life.
+When telling my friends and family about an amazing product I had tried, a place I’d traveled to or a restaurant I’d eaten at just wasn’t enough, I also wanted to share this information with other like-minded individuals further afield.

 I soon started Dawndancers.com on WordPress.
 My first ever post was inspired by a pair of leopard print velvet loafers I’d bought from Dune.
 This was a very fashion-forward purchase for me at the time 😊 They felt so edgy and chic I simply had to share!
 I became addicted to sharing my latest finds.
 Due to having too many interests, Dawndancers.com never had a niche but skin care was the one thing I found myself writing about time and time again.